 - go to the SEDI web site (www.sedi.ca) and click on 'Register as a SEDI User' - follow the screen instructions and complete Form 55-102F5 Register as a SEDI user - print the completed form that is dated and time stamped, and sign it in the space provided - fax or send it to the SEDI operator, CDS, at the address provided on Form 55-102F5 (fax: 1-866-729-8011)

 CDS will then process your registration and activate your SEDI user account.

-In order for any of your filings to be valid, you must complete this registration process and have your account activated by CDS as a SEDI user.
+In order to make filings, you must complete this registration process and have your account activated by CDS as a SEDI user.